-Unacceptable hair and/or grooming examples: facial hair (beards, mustaches), gang related, profane, vulgar language or gang symbols cut into hair, or tattooed or cut into the skin.
+Unacceptable hair and/or grooming examples: gang related, profane, vulgar language or gang symbols cut into hair, or tattooed or cut into the skin.
 The principal of the school shall have the discretion to determine if a student's hair and/or grooming is acceptable and does not cause a distraction.
-Each campus, 6th through 12th grade, will determine how to address a student's violation of the grooming code, in regard to facial hair.
-This campus decision will be communicated in writing to the parent of every student, with the students in grades 6 through 12 prior to the beginning of the school year.